algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/stateful-sdks.md

 !!!
 Notice
     Note down the app-id from the confirmed transaction response.
 Place this value into the `index` parameter within all remaining code samples.

-## Opt-In
+## Opt-in

-The user must [opt-in](../../stateful/#opt-in-to-the-smart-contract) to use the application.
+The user must [opt-in](../stateful/#opt-in-to-the-smart-contract) to use the application.
 This method requires 3 parameters:

 - sender: address, representing the user intending to opt-in to using the app
 - sp: suggested parameters obtained from the network